Congestion pricing in New York City: Tolling program

 The congestion pricing zone includes almost all of Manhattan south of 61st Street.
 Drivers do not pay a toll if they stay on FDR Drive or the West Side Highway.
-Drivers on the Brooklyn Bridge and Queensboro Bridge are exempted if they used certain ramps that connected with these highways or outside of the congestion zones.
+Drivers on the Brooklyn Bridge and Queensboro Bridge are exempted if they use certain ramps that connected with these highways or outside of the congestion zones.
 (Note: Drivers traveling westbound on the Queensboro Bridge's northern upper-level roadway, drivers traveling westbound from the Brooklyn Bridge to the northbound FDR Drive, or drivers traveling from FDR Drive to the Brooklyn Bridge eastbound, are exempt from the toll.
 All other drivers are tolled.
 Since the Manhattan entrances to the Queensboro Bridge are south of 60th Street, all vehicles using the bridge to leave Manhattan are tolled.)
 Tolls are not charged for vehicles that use or travel across the excluded roadways for trips beginning and ending in the CBD.